 The College Success Award aims to shine a light on high schools across the country that are enabling their students to succeed beyond graduation.
-But what if some schools faces extra challenges?
+But what if some schools face extra challenges?
 To that end, we have spotlighted three extraordinary winners that serve a high percentage of low-income students.
 Our goal was to uncover not just the outperformers but to find out more about their practices.
 What lessons have they learned about supporting struggling students?
 What’s different about what they do compared to other schools?

-Go behind the scenes: When we set out to identify the 2019 National Spotlight Schools, we dove into the data, interviewed schools and gathered information from multiple sources.
+Go behind the scenes: When we set out to identify the 2019 National Spotlight Schools, we dove into the data, interviewed schools, and gathered information from multiple sources.
 The results were eye-opening.

 New collection of white papers with College Success Award insights:

 See why ongoing teacher development should be a cornerstone of every high school.